 EXPLORE THE CHURCH

 The Duck Church is also open on Friday and Saturday evenings, which is when I encourage you to go and explore.
-I’ve been in several times and had the place to myself – a perfect moment to appreciate how the whole room is decorated in such eccentric detail.
+I’ve been in several times and had the place to myself – a perfect moment to appreciate the detail and eccentricity of the tiny space.

 A LOCAL LIVING LEGEND